Power station: Typical power output

 Large coal-fired, nuclear, and hydroelectric power stations can generate hundreds of megawatts to multiple gigawatts.
 Some examples:

 The Koeberg Nuclear Power Station in South Africa has a rated capacity of 1860 megawatts.

-The coal-fired Ratcliffe-on-Soar Power Station in the UK has a rated capacity of 2 gigawatts.
+The coal-fired Ratcliffe-on-Soar Power Station in the UK had a rated capacity of 2 gigawatts.

 The Aswan Dam hydro-electric plant in Egypt has a capacity of 2.1 gigawatts.

 The Three Gorges Dam hydro-electric plant in China has a capacity of 22.5 gigawatts.

 Gas turbine power plants can generate tens to hundreds of megawatts.
 Some examples:

-The Indian Queens simple-cycle, or open cycle gas turbine (OCGT), peaking power station in Cornwall UK, with a single gas turbine is rated 140 megawatts.
+The Indian Queens simple-cycle, or open-cycle gas turbine (OCGT), peaking power station in Cornwall UK, with a single gas turbine is rated 140 megawatts.

 The Medway Power Station, a combined-cycle gas turbine (CCGT) power station in Kent, UK, with two gas turbines and one steam turbine, is rated 700 megawatts.

-The rated capacity of a power station is nearly the maximum electrical power that the power station can produce.
+The rated capacity of a power station is nearly the maximum electrical power it can produce.

-Some power plants are run at almost exactly their rated capacity all the time, as a non-load-following base load power plant, except at times of scheduled or unscheduled maintenance.
+Some power plants are run at almost exactly their rated capacity all the time, as a non-load-following base load power plant, except during scheduled or unscheduled maintenance.

 However, many power plants usually produce much less power than their rated capacity.

 In some cases a power plant produces much less power than its rated capacity because it uses an intermittent energy source.

 Operators try to pull maximum available power from such power plants, because their marginal cost is practically zero, but the available power varies widely—in particular, it may be zero during heavy storms at night.

 In some cases operators deliberately produce less power for economic reasons.

 The cost of fuel to run a load following power plant may be relatively high, and the cost of fuel to run a peaking power plant is even higher—they have relatively high marginal costs.

 Operators keep power plants turned off ("operational reserve") or running at minimum fuel consumption ("spinning reserve") most of the time.

-Operators feed more fuel into load following power plants only when the demand rises above what lower-cost plants (i.e., intermittent and base load plants) can produce, and then feed more fuel into peaking power plants only when the demand rises faster than the load following power plants can follow.
+Operators feed more fuel into load-following power plants only when the demand rises above what lower-cost plants (i.e., intermittent and base load plants) can produce, and then feed more fuel into peaking power plants only when the demand rises faster than the load-following power plants can follow.

 Output metering

 Not all of the generated power of a plant is necessarily delivered into a distribution system.
-Power plants typically also use some of the power themselves, in which case the generation output is classified into gross generation, and net generation.
+Power plants typically also use some of the power themselves, in which case the generation output is classified into gross generation and net generation.

-Gross generation or gross electric output is the total amount of electricity generated by a power plant over a specific period of time.
+Gross generation or gross electric output is the total amount of electricity generated by a power plant over a specific period.
 It is measured at the generating terminal and is measured in kilowatt-hours (kW·h), megawatt-hours (MW·h), gigawatt-hours (GW·h) or for the largest power plants terawatt-hours (TW·h).
 It includes the electricity used in the plant auxiliaries and in the transformers.